Policies

 Speakers, Films, Concerts and Other Public Performances

-Visiting speakers, films, videotapes, concerts, comedians and other publicized events must be registered and approved by the Office of Student Development in the AMU, Room 121, by filling out an event registration form at least two weeks before the date requested for the event.
+Visiting speakers, films, video, concerts, comedians and other publicized events must be registered and approved by the Office of Student Development in the AMU, Room 121, by filling out an event registration form at least two weeks before the date requested for the event.
 When hosting a speaker on campus, student organizations must provide a biography/resume of the performer and a written description of the content/purpose of the performance.
 All films require a catalog summary that includes the company name through which the film is being obtained.
-Federal copyright laws restrict the use of videocassettes to private showings and prohibit their public performance without prior written consent of the holder of copyright.
+Federal copyright laws restrict the use of videocassettes/ DVDs to private showings and prohibit their public performance without prior written consent of the holder of copyright.

 All approved student organization events must be congruent with the policies, objectives and mission of the university.
 Requests will be reviewed under the following considerations: